 A bathroom remodel is no place for improvisation.
 Before ripping out the first tile, think hard about how you will use the space, what materials and fixtures you want, and how much you’re willing to spend.

 If planning isn’t your strong suit, hire a designer.
 In addition to adding style and efficiency, a professional designer makes sure contractors and installers are scheduled in an orderly fashion.
-A pro charges $100 to $200 per hour, and spends 10 to 30 hours on a bathroom project.
+Hiring a bathroom designer costs $50 to $200 per hour for a consultation, and $1,200 to $4,800 (5% to 10% of the project) for a complete design.

 2. Keep the Same Footprint